maxx1128/snappy-personal-site/about.md

 Not the best example, but you get the idea.

 In the future I hope to keep writing as much as possible.
 Writing code, blog posts, notes, maybe even fiction.
 I don't use Twitter as much, but I'll write more tweets too.
 The only things I don't want to write are restraining orders, online comments, or erotic fanfiction.
 Those aside, I'll be writing until I write my will.

+## The Fictional Answer

+I'm the next Batman on the verge of losing everyone close to me and becoming New Haven's dark knight.
+I also have a third arm but I don't often take it outside my home.